wliuxingxiangyu/DECAF/decaf/documents/Installation.md

 docker volume create decafvolume
 ```

 The [guest images](https://github.com/sycurelab/DECAFImages) or malicious samples can be stored in this volume, so the docker image can access it.
-Or the out put of DECAF plugin can be sotred in this volume, so that we can extract the analysis results.
+Or the output of DECAF plugin can be sotred in this volume, so that we can extract the analysis results.

 ### Build the docker image